 Kalua pork is such a simple dish and is only seasoned with salt and the flavors of the wood and smoke.
 It’s soft and tender and delicious to have with rice and other popular Hawaiian sides, like poi, which is a taro paste.

-On the Big Island, we got Kalua pork at Broke Da Mouth Grindz (Kona), which has many of the items on this list and it was so juicy and good!
+For this must eat on the Big Island, we tried it at Broke Da Mouth Grindz (Kona), which has many of the items on this list and it was so juicy and good!
 A few other spots that have good kalua pork at Kanaka Kava (Kona), Umeke’s Fish Market & Grill (Kona), Kaaloa’s Super Js Authentic Hawaiian (Captain Cook), and Honi Wai Cafe (Hilo).

 PS: Another pork dish worth trying is Lau lau, which is pork (or sometimes other meats) wrapped in lu’au or taro leaves and then steamed.

-Hungry for the best food on the Big Island?
+Hungry for food you must eat on the Big Island?

 Pin this blog with our 11 things you must eat on the Big Island